 Brunel version SICBMC version dbase version

+v3r1 to v5r1 v246 v239

-v3r1 or later v245 or later v238 or later
+v245 v238

 v3 v243 and v244 v237

 Since SICBMC v244, it is possible to add PileUp to events at the generator level.
 For this reason, the addition of PileUp in Brunel is not supported.
-We use the terminology that PileUp is due to multiple interactions in the current beam crossing .
+We use the terminology that PileUp is due to multiple interactions in the current beam crossing.
 The effects on detector response of interactions occurring in preceding or subsequent beam crossings are called SpillOver.